AxelUlmestig/Appiot-Edison-GateWay/README.md

   - Go back to the front page and press 'Register Device'.
   - Set the Serial Number to the serial number you chose in step 3.2.1.
   - Choose your newly created Device Type "Edison Temperature".
+  - Give your device a fitting name, e.g. 'Edison Temperature Device'.
+  - Choose the gateway that you created in step 4.2.
   - Press 'Continue' and then 'Register'.

 Now you should be able to go to your newly registered device and see a nice